wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

                ^     R = 7
 ```

-- Mirror exists but the length of mirror is larger than the bounds (`R - i = 1`), thus we rathar take
+- Mirror exists but the length of mirror is larger than the bounds ($R - i = 1$), thus we rathar take
   `pL=1` and try to explore more but don't find any palindrome.
 - Either way we will skip through all iterations.